dairycultist/CityZoomer/README.md

 - Checkpoints look like they did in CZ (big cylinders) but kinda fade out to the top, maybe oscillating like a flame.
 Also they have particles.
 - GUI arrow pointing to the next checkpoint.
 - Death barrier has cool glitchy shader.
+- T-inspired wolf furry low poly model with INCORPERATED animations/textures/materials and hand IK. they're a fully rigged and animated mercenary with IK hands. also boobs cuz people love those.
+- Holding a gun/items (see: inventory system plans)
+- Legs.
+- paper doll on the title screen